seshaljain/vlc-docs-dump/rst/Talk-VLC_HowTo--Merge_videos_together.rst

-Shouldn't the gather module be between transcode and standard in the sout chain ? -- [[User:Dionoea|Dionoea]] 10:42, 22 June 2007 (CEST)
+Shouldn't the gather module be between transcode and standard in the sout chain ? -- `Dionoea <User:Dionoea>`__ 10:42, 22 June 2007 (CEST)